swimos/led-animator/README.md

 Notes:
 * node drives led panel based on panel state in swim
 * ui served by swim
-* currently only supports one panel at 32x32
+* currently only supports panels at 32x32 pixels
 * app can run without panel, just dont run node.
 * both swim app and node need to be running to drive a panel
 * app uses open source version of swim (3.10.2)